PurplestInc/loggr.js/README.md

 const loggr = require('loggr');
 const accessLog = fs.createWriteStream(path.join(__dirname, 'access.log'), { flags: 'a' });

+... // Your code with an variable "data" that has some value.

 // Default, will log to an event.log file. loggr.log(data);